 The annotations being contained inside C comments, they a priori aren't affected by the preprocessing.
-It is possible to instruct Frama-C to launch the preprocessing on annotations with the option -pp-annot.
-However, this option still is experimental at this point.
-In particular, it requires the preprocessor to be GNU cpp, the GCC preprocessor2.
+It is possible to instruct Frama-C to launch the preprocessing on annotations with the option -pp-annot (activated by default).
+Note that this option requires the preprocessor to be GNU cpp, the GCC preprocessor2.